Qonfused/OCE-Build/README.md

 ## Overview

 The goal of this project is to enable a minimal framework for fast, secure, and reliable dependency & build management for OpenCore EFIs.
-OC-Build is designed to make projects highly composable and easily mainainable, prioritizing a small footprint in a git-friendly manner.
+OCE-Build is designed to make projects highly composable and easily mainainable, prioritizing a small footprint in a git-friendly manner.

 While this project is primarily intended to be used for unsupported Macs using [OpenCore Legacy Patcher (OCLP)](https://github.com/dortania/OpenCore-Legacy-Patcher) or for PC Hackintosh projects using [OpenCore](https://github.com/acidanthera/OpenCorePkg), other projects (including Virtual Machines) that use OpenCore are supported.